 You can also run a subset of the tests defined in the namespace, filtered by test selectors, using C-c C-t C-s.
 CIDER will prompt for the selectors in the minibuffer.
 If you call this command with a prefix (C-u C-c C-t C-s) you can suppress the namespace inference logic as for C-u C-c C-t C-n

 Finally, you can execute the specific test at the point using C-c C-t t or C-c C-t C-t.
+It will also work for implementation functions, by searching for a matching test namespace with a matching deftest name.

 You can configure CIDER’s test execution behavior in multiple ways.